JoeyShapiro/Kale/NOTES.md

 i want dropdown input, so might as well test on it. should work differently, so just use that yeah, not gonna use it so whatever

+should try for scanning. maybe i can get category from it but this is fine for starrting

+this is better, but should do a raw, for control, and add the nodes to the gesture group